4 Rivers Cantina Barbacoa Review

 This experience really made me wish we got the full 4 Rivers treatment (and also makes me eager to visit their Winter Park and Orlando locations) at Disney Springs.
 A larger menu plus a themed environment would’ve been cool (even if “themed” these days in Disney Springs means only one thing: an interior repurposed by rustic hipsters).

 Although, perhaps the food truck setup is ideal for 4 Rivers given their unique menu?
-During our visit, we observed an unsurprising trend: guests saw people clutching the giant Cones of Delight, asked where they got them, and ordered their own.
+During our visit, we observed an unsurprising trend: guests saw people clutching the giant Handwich of the Future, asked where they got them, and ordered their own.
 Having a food truck rather than a confined, indoor setting allows 4 Rivers to gain customers via “word of eye.”

 Overall, we can’t say enough positive things about 4 Rivers Cantina Barbacoa Food Truck.
 This is in the top 2 for counter service restaurants at Disney Springs–and is an easy #1 pick for the best budget option.
 While we still absolutely love D-Luxe Burger, you get more food for less money at 4 Rivers, making the latter a smart pick for Walt Disney World visitors paying out of pocket.
 It also blows away popular chains like Earl of Sandwich and Blaze Pizza.
 4 Rivers is likely to stay relatively under-the-radar because it’s a food truck rather than a “proper” restaurant, but don’t let that discourage you from trying it, you absolutely will not be disappointed.

 Have you tried the 4 Rivers Cantina Barbacoa Food Truck?
 What did you think of it?
+Have you tried the Handwich of the Future?
 Are you disappointed its not a full service restaurant, or is a food truck ‘good enough’ for you?
 Do you agree or disagree with our review?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!